Edmonton Zoning Bylaw 12800

 1. Architectural Treatment:

 1. The building shall include the following design elements to reduce the perceived mass and add architectural interest.
-These requirements shall apply consistently to all building façades within the first 5 Storeys or 20.0 m that face a public roadway, other than a lane:
+These requirements shall apply consistently to all building façades within the first 5 Storeys or 20.0 m that face a public roadway, other than a Lane:

 1. All exposed building façades shall be architecturally treated to create a unified building exterior; and